ed-test/video-site/README.md

   * To avoid ugly relative imports eg. `../../../components`
 * Use variables for colors and type
 * Use constants with key/values for genre and filtering
+* Come up with a related videos structure